s-laugh/GCDS.NetTemplate/README.md

 ```
 ### Picking your template

-By default, the `BasicTemplate` will be loaded, and it will resembel the [Basic](https://design-system.alpha.canada.ca/en/page-templates/basic/) template from GCDS.
+By default, the `BasicTemplate` will be loaded, and it will resemble the [Basic](https://design-system.alpha.canada.ca/en/page-templates/basic/) template from GCDS.

 <details>
   <summary>Change the default template</summary>